 The stuff I unloaded out of my car.

 The little raised hearth in the Breakfast Nook is so convenient.

 God must have thought this relationship lesson needed another layer of reinforcement.

 When I stepped out on my front porch I noticed the destruction of my coleus plants.

 A week ago I noticed some little holes in their beautiful leaves.

-Now those little holes have accumulated and the health of parts of those plants is threatened.
+Now those little holes have multiplied and the health of parts of those plants is actually threatened.

 The plants reminded me that the little wounds we inflict can eventually add up to real damage.

 This Was A Good Day For My Marriage

 Why?
 Because I loved my husband enough to toss out his trash and not allow it to be a hindrance to our love and our marriage.